The Pulse of K-Entertainment

 What happens next in Song Min-ho's military service case?

-The court still has to deliver its ruling, so the 18-month prison term is a prosecution request, not a final sentence.
-The next phase is the court's judgment after reviewing the hearing record, Song Min-ho's admission, and the evidence tied to his alternative service attendance.
-Until then, the case remains one of K-pop's most closely watched accountability stories.
+The court still has to issue its ruling, so the 18-month term is only the prosecution's request for now.
+The next step is the court's judgment after reviewing the hearing record, Song Min-ho's admission, and the attendance evidence tied to his public-service assignment.
+Until that ruling arrives, the legal outcome remains unresolved even though the facts are clearer.

 Share This Article